BabylonJS/JsRuntimeHost/README.md

 The first step for all development environments and targets is to clone this repository.

-Use a git-enabled terminal to follow the steps below.
-The `--recursive` flag is necessary as Babylon Native makes extensive use of submodules for dependencies.
+Use a git-enabled terminal to run the following command.

 ```
 git clone --recursive https://github.com/BabylonJS/JsRuntimeHost.git